spanic/react-interview-task-v2/src/components/offers/README.md

 1. Get Offers data from the remote API server: send `GET` request to `http://localhost:3001/offers`
 2. Save the received data to Redux store

-   > Redux store has been already added and configured for the project, just dispatch the proper action declared in `src/store/offers.slice.js`
+   > Redux store has been already added and configured for the project, just implement the async thunk response state changes `src/store/offers.slice.js`

 3. Display the data you saved inside the `OffersList` component.
 Use the `OfferComponent` declared there

-   > 🚧 Checkpoint: make sure that all the Offers cards are visible and each contain Offer data: title, description and price
+   > 🚧 Checkpoint: make sure that there's a loader displayed when waiting for HTTP request to complete, and all the Offers cards are visible and each contain Offer data: title, description and price

 4. Add `onSelect` and `onRemove` handler functions for each `Offer` component.
 These functions should dispatch `toggleOfferSelection` action and provide chosen Offer `id` and `selected` boolean value as a payload, like `{id, selected: true/false}`